soartech/jsoar/jsoar-build/resources/readme.txt

 a good idea to bump up the size of your Java heap:

     > java -Xmx1024m -jar @JSOAR_DEMOS_JAR@

+Additionally, JSoar performs better over time when using the -server version of the JVM.
+This is only available in the JDK version of the java executable:

+    > java -server -Xmx1024m -jar @JSOAR_DEMOS_JAR@

 ###############################################################################
 Contents of this distribution: